 What Doesn’t Belong In Your Closet

 First, I am adamant that every item of clothing in my closet must be wearable immediately.
 That means removing out of season clothes or clothes that don’t fit.
 I don’t want to have to sort through items that I can’t wear in order to find those that I can.
+It’s just not practical to organize your closet with things you aren’t currently using.

 Out of season clothes get stored in a bottom drawer in my dresser, but they could just as easily go in a snap-top bin or under bed box.
 Sweaters, knits, t-shirts and workout clothes are stored in my dresser, also.
 You can read about how I fold them here.